• Skip to primary navigation

 Fresh cherries scattered across a white surface.
 There is a white enamelware pan with red trim in the background that is filled with golden gluten free cherry oat bars.

-I've made 3 batches of these bars since we moved in because my family literally cannot get enough of them!
-Todd and I have been indulging in a bar with our coffee in the mornings, our kid's have been taking them in their lunch boxes to school all week, and we even made a batch to share with our friends here in Atlanta that have helped us so much during this move.
+I've made 3 batches of these bars in the past month because my family literally cannot get enough of them!
+I have been indulging in a bar with our coffee in the mornings, our kid's have been taking them in their lunch boxes to school all week!
 I'm just going to go ahead and declare this recipe a total winner that you need to act on while there is still a bit of cherry season left!

 If you’ve tried this Gluten Free Cherry Oat Bars Recipe I would be so grateful if you would rate the recipe.
 Let me know what you think in the comments below.
 I just love hearing from you and your reviews and comments really help others that visit This Mess is Ours!